How to Groom Your Dog After Rain (UK Guide 2026)

 The exact end depends on weather conditions: wet autumns may cause seeds to decompose faster, while dry conditions can extend the risk period.
 Even after the main season, remain vigilant during winter walks as some hardy grass species continue to shed seeds until the first hard frosts.

 On the Kent coast and surrounding countryside, dry, barbed grass awns linger in meadows and field edges even as temperatures cool.
 Keep checks consistent through late season and consider booking a Professional Dog Groomer for targeted maintenance if you notice recurrent issues.
-For comprehensive Dog Grooming Services that include preventative paw and ear trims, visit our dog grooming services page.
+For comprehensive grooming services that include preventative paw and ear trims, visit our dog grooming services page.

 With diligent post-walk checks, smart grooming, and timely vet care when needed, your dog can stay comfortable and safe as grass seed season winds down.